 - Badass Normal: No powers, just martial arts training.

 - Chest Insignia: His costume has the sun of the rising sun centered on his chest with the rays expanding out over his torso.

 - C-List Fodder: By the time of his death in Infinite Crisis.
 Partially helped by the fact that his ongoing series had been absolutely chock full of Values Dissonance even if his origin story had mostly avoided it.

 - Killed Off for Real: Bane killed Rip in the climax of Infinite Crisis by breaking his back as he did to Batman in Knightfall.

 - Military Superhero: Rip is a sergeant in the US Army, and also a special army operative under the Judomaster name.

 - Supernatural Martial Arts: Jagger, after training in Nanda Parbat, can accomplish feats such as ripping through solid steel, phasing through restraints, and reviving Tiger after killing him.

 - Affirmative Action Legacy: The first and thus far only openly gay Judomaster.

-- Badass Normal: Like his father before him Tommy has no superpowers, just training and backing from the US government.
+- Badass Normal: Like his father before him Tommy has no superpowers, just training, and backing from the US government.
 He was even able to defeat Bane, The Man Who Broke The Bat.